BY: MARÍA PAULA ÁNGEL*

 The writing process of this book was really enriching for the authors.
 Likewise, we hope that it to be inspiring and useful for those who want to contribute to a peaceful process of moving on from conflict and of healing wounds, where rights of victims and journalists can be exercised in a respectful balance.

-* Maria Paula is a researcher at the Center for the Study of Justice, Law and Society (Dejusticia).
+* Maria Paula is a researcher at the Center for Law, Justice and Society (Dejusticia)

 Featured photo: Vivian Newman, taken during the field research for this book.